Need a hand getting around? We have you covered.

 Access shuttle bus

-Two wheelchair accessible shuttle buses will be available on the day.
+Two wheelchair accessible shuttle buses will be available on the day to help people with access needs get to main areas on our footprint.
 These will run approx every 30 minutes between 9:15am - 10:45am.
 The last pick up will be from Kings Cross pick-up point at 10:45am to the Parade Access Assembly Point.

 If you would like to use our Shuttle Bus please wait at one of the below pick up points: